shortdoom/gh-fake-analyzer/README.md

 gh-analyze --tool scan_repository --scan-repo owner/repo_name --full-analysis

-# scan_organization and scan_repository will run `check_activity` tool in the background against all found contributors. for best effect, supply the list of usernames and organizations in targets/ files to signal if any of those were found in contributors data.
+# scan_organization and scan_repository will run `check_activity` tool in the background against all found contributors. for best effect, supply the list of usernames and organizations in target_list/ files to signal if any of those were found in contributors data.

 gh-analyze --tool check_activity --targets <file>

 ```

-It is a good practice to create `targets/` folder in the directory you are running `gh-analyze` from.
-In there you can build your own list of `targets` to scan as well as create `connections_filter/usernames` file for `activity_check` and `scan_repository` tools.
+It is a good practice to update `target_list/` files with your own indicators you want to find in the scanned account.

-`github_cache.sqlite` file will be created on the first run to speed up potential re-downloading from the same endpoints.
-Feel free to remove it as needed.
+`github_cache.sqlite` file will be created on the first run to speed up potential re-downloading from the same endpoints within 1h window.

 ## All Commands